Sunday, May 2 (4-8pm ET, with scheduled breaks)

 - preparing a new generation to be agile instead of fragile when addressing injustices.

-In this workshop, educators will learn the basics of the Moral Courage Method of DEI:
+In this workshop, educators learned the basics of the Moral Courage Method of DEI:

-- Participants, even those who value viewpoint diversity, will discover the cognitive distortions and other traps that they personally fall into when engaging their “Other”
+- Participants, even those who value viewpoint diversity, discovered the cognitive distortions and other traps that they personally fall into when engaging their “Other”

-- Participants will acquire the practical skills to develop relationships across lines of difference and disagreement
+- Participants acquired the practical skills to develop relationships across lines of difference and disagreement

-- Participants will know what it means to become Moral Courage Mentors for their own students
+- Participants learned what it means to become Moral Courage Mentors for their own students

-This four-hour workshop will feature provocative content that reflects our real and messy world, both online and off.
-Exercises will be carried out collaboratively, sometimes in one Zoom room and other times in break-out rooms.
-The group will be kept intentionally small so as to have plenty of time for questions, discussion, reflection, and laughter.
+This four-hour workshop featured provocative content that reflects our real and messy world, both online and off.
+Exercises were carried out collaboratively, sometimes in one Zoom room and other times in break-out rooms.
+The group was kept intentionally small so as to have plenty of time for questions, discussion, reflection, and laughter.